I'm Your Man (Jason Sellers album)

-I'm Your Man is the debut album of American country music artist Jason Sellers, released in 1997 via BNA Records.
+I'm Your Man is the debut studio album by American country music artist Jason Sellers, released in 1997 via BNA Records.
 Singles released from the album include the title track, "That Does It" and "This Small Divide", all of which charted on the Billboard country charts in 1997.
 In addition, the song "Can't Help Calling Your Name" was later recorded on Sellers' 1999 album A Matter of Time, from which it was released as a single.
 "Hole in My Heart" was previously recorded by former NRBQ member Al Anderson on his 1996 album Pay Before You Pump.

 Critical reception

 Jeff Davis of Country Standard Time gave a mostly unfavorable review, saying that "Sellers is just another artist crafted by the mainstream, trying to make it by imitation" and that Sellers seemed to be emulating Vince Gill on some tracks.
 His review cited the title track and "I Can't Stay Long" showed a sense of personality.